 Who will pay house expenses depends on the needs, finances and general situation of each spouse.
 Both of them must act in good faith and show common sense until they reach an agreement or until a court decision decides who pays for what.

-If both spouses still live in the home, they can continue to pay the expenses the way they always have while they try to reach an agreement.
-If they can't come to an agreement, they can ask a judge to step in and make an emergency decision.
+If both spouses still live in the home, they can continue to pay the expenses they way they’ve always have while they try to reach an agreement.
+If they can’t come to an agreement, they can ask a judge to step in and make an emergency decision.

 John and Irene have separated.
 During their marriage, John made the mortgage payments while Irene paid for the groceries and made the car payments.
 Both of them want to live in the house after the divorce is final.
 During the divorce proceedings, they asked for a judge to make an emergency decision about who is allowed to stay in the house and on what conditions.
 They have to wait a few days or weeks for the judge to hear their request.
 In the meantime, they can continue to share the expenses as they’ve always done.